Serves: Makes about 30 - Time:

 - Heat the oven to 180˚c, fan oven 160˚c, mark 4.
 Line a baking sheet with non-stick baking parchment.
 Roughly chop the nuts.

 - Put the sugar, flour, baking powder and a good pinch of salt in a large mixing bowl.
+Stir in the nuts.
 Beat the eggs with the zest and orange oil and pour into the dry ingredients.
 Mix everything together to make a smooth dough.

 - Divide into two equal pieces and roll out roughly to a fat sausage shape, about 4-5 cm thick.
 Place on the lined baking sheet, at least 6-8cm apart, and bake in the oven for about 30-35 minutes until light golden.